PJLallen/D2GPLand/README.md

 VAL_PATH = os.path.join(DATASET_ROOT, 'Val/')
 ```
 ## Pre-trained paths
-We provide the weights of our D2GPLand (with SAM-b and ResNet-34 as backbones) trained on the L3D Dataset [GOOgle Drive](https://drive.google.com/drive/folders/1Mll-izyMLoCnTxfW5LOJhzaThipnUSg0?usp=drive_link)
+We provide the weights of our D2GPLand (with SAM-b and ResNet-34 as backbones) trained on the L3D Dataset [Google Drive](https://drive.google.com/drive/folders/1Mll-izyMLoCnTxfW5LOJhzaThipnUSg0?usp=drive_link)

 ## Usage
 ### Train